wanjawischmeier/realtime-translation-frontend/README.md

         - [ ] Clear password cookie if reason is invalid password (though we should in theory never get to this point in that case)
     - [ ] Handle disconnect with other codes, currently leads to nullref exeptions
         - Maybe try to reconnect if error is not 1003
+- [ ] Bug: First incomplete sentence that comes in does not get displayed, only after a complete one has been recieved
+- [x] Handle initial "ready" package